ngen-brett/gitlab-ce/doc/user/project/bulk_editing.md

 NOTE: **Note:**
 Bulk editing of merge requests is only available at the project level.
-See [more information](../group/bulk_editing/index.md) on bulk editing group issues.
+For more details, see [bulk editing group issues](../group/bulk_editing/index.md).

-To update multiple project issues or merge requests at the same time, navigate to their respective lists and click **Edit issues** or **Edit merge requests** available in the tab bar.
-This will open a sidebar on the right-hand side of your screen where editable fields will be displayed.
-Checkboxes will also appear to the left-hand side of each issue or merge request for you to select the items you want to update.
+To update multiple project issues or merge requests at the same time:
+1. Navigate to their respective list.
+1. Click **Edit issues** or **Edit merge requests**.
+    - This will open a sidebar on the right-hand side of your screen where editable fields will be displayed.
+    - Checkboxes will also appear beside each issue or merge request.
+1. Check the checkboxes of each items to be edited.

-Once you have selected all relevant items, choose the appropriate fields and their values from the sidebar and click **Update all** to apply your changes.
+1. Choose the appropriate fields and their values from the sidebar.
+1. Click **Update all**.